 The Commercial Collections Agencies of America (CCA of A) suggests the earlier a past due account is placed with a collection agency, the great the chances are for a full recovery.
-The recommendations of the Credit Research Foundation (CRF) says that “collection really starts with the customer invoice”.
-They recommend to bill promptly, but to take a number of factors into consideration when it comes to collections.
-Additional information and examples can be found on their site in the article Principles and Methods of Collections.
-Both associations, however, recognize the value of forwarding past due accounts to a reputable OCA for handling.
+The recommendations of the Credit Research Foundation (CRF) say that “collection really starts with the customer invoice”.
+They recommend billing promptly, but to take a number of factors into consideration when it comes to collections.
+For additional information and examples, check out the following training course on CRF’s website: Principles and Practice of Commercial Collections.
+Both CCA of A and CRF also recognize the value of forwarding past due accounts to a reputable OCA for handling.

 So, when it’s time to call in outside help, how do you select the right partner from among the thousands of collection agencies in the United States, let alone worldwide?